craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

     imglink: /img/posts/xj-quarter-panels/DSC_0836.JPG
     caption: Pull the trim panels.
 That's my DIY cargo organizer.
     instruction: |
         Put down the back seat and then remove the screws holding the rear cargo panels.
-We'll need access to the back of the panel for the next steps.
+We'll need access to the back of the body panel for the next steps.
 You won't be able to completely remove these panels as the seat belts pass through them.
 You can just move both panels out of the way.

   - title: Check out the back of your holes
     img: /img/posts/xj-quarter-panels/DSC_0839.JPG